DataDog/documentation/content/en/monitors/guide/monitoring-sparse-metrics.md

 {{< img src="monitors/guide/sparse_metrics/bar_graph_sparse.png" alt="Same data as the Metric Line graph above, except with bars for each datapoint, highlighting gaps in between bars of sparse metrics" style="width:90%;" >}}

-With the bar graph display, you can visualize the gaps between data points more clearly.
+With the bar graph display, you can visualize the gaps between datapoints more clearly.

 If the graph editor does not have multiple options to change the graph style, you can apply the function `default_zero()` to the metric, which helps reveal the gaps in data.
-However, this function also changes the evaluation of the metric, so be sure to understand the implications.
+For more information on this function, see the [Interpolation][6] documentation.

-[Reach out to the Datadog support team][4] if you have any questions regarding monitoring sparse.
+[Reach out to the Datadog support team][4] if you have any questions regarding monitoring sparse data.

 ## Further Reading